awslabs/sagemaker-debugger/README.md

 ```

 To see a full script of this, refer to the [tf_keras_gradienttape.py](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow2/scripts/tf_keras_gradienttape.py) example script.
+For a notebook example of using BYOC in PyTorch, see [Using Amazon SageMaker Debugger with Your Own PyTorch Container](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/pytorch_custom_container/pytorch_byoc_smdebug.ipynb)

 #### Run Debugger Locally
 Requires Python 3.6+ and this example uses tf.keras.